Skip to content

 • webp

-Remove whitespace with cropwhitespace (cws).
+Remove surrounding whitespace with cropwhitespace (cws).

-Format: cws=<threshold>,<padding> (e.g., cws=80,0.005).
+Format: cws=<threshold>,<padding> (for example, cws=80,0.005).

-• Threshold: Integer 1–255 (e.g., 80).
+• Threshold: Integer 1–255 (for example, 80).

-• Padding: Decimal 0.0–1.0 (e.g., 0.005).
+• Padding: Decimal 0.0–1.0 (for example, 0.005).

-Example: Trimming Whitespace
+Example: Trimming whitespace

 CommandDescriptionResult (image)